homiedopie/beberlei.de/2013/04/06/a_failed_side_project.rst

   time to implement them.
 When they do, execution is even more important than the idea itself.

-What are your lessons learnt from failed side projects?
+What are your lessons learned from failed side projects?
 I would be happy to hear other stories.

 .. author:: default